[[!meta copyright="Copyright © 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008,

 [[!meta title="What Is the GNU Hurd?"]]

-The Hurd is the GNU project's replacement for [[UNIX]], a popular operating
+The Hurd is the GNU project's replacement for the [[UNIX]] system's [[kernel]].

 The Hurd is firstly a collection of protocols formalizing how different

 components may interact.
 The protocols are designed to reduce the mutual